larzarisn/Design_Tech_2024/readme.md

 From there load the model into a 3D slicer of your choice and follow your printers instructions.

+## Making negatives with blender (Advanced only)
-If you want an inlaid 3D model, the easiest method I have found follows this video: [https://www.youtube.com/watch?v=57CmROIJP6w](https://www.youtube.com/watch?v=57CmROIJP6w).
+If you want an inlaid 3D model, the easiest method I have found follows this video: [https://www.youtube.com/watch?v=57CmROIJP6w](https://www.youtube.com/watch?v=57CmROIJP6w):
+1. Load the model into blender by importing the STL you have just generated
+2. Use the create box tool in blender to create a box that entirely encompasses the STL
+3. Select the box and in the bottom right of the screen select modify and boolean and select the STL you loaded as the boolean object.